dkohorn/zigbee-testing/README.md

 GND - ESP GND

 The Zigbee connection should be made if the ESP devices are powered.
-Whenever the user wishes to start logging, they may run the offload.py which will begin adding data to the local rtt_log.csv file.
+Whenever the user wishes to start logging, they may run the offload.py which will begin adding data to the local .csv files.

 ## Things to note

-- The sensor data is sent on 5 second intervals in this example.
+- The sensor data is sent on 15 second intervals in this example.
-- The LED status indicator on both devices turns on when data is received and acknowledgments are sent back.
-This means that if the connection breaks, it may take extra time for the LED to turn back on due to the data send delay (5 seconds by default).
-Keep this in mind when changing values associated with timeouts and message intervals.
+- The LED in the router setup will turn off if it detects it no longer is in the network.
+The LED on coordinator setup will turn off when it does not receive acknowledgements from the router on sent data.
 - Much of the functionality for sending data between devices is handled through timeouts.
 Ensure there is proper wait time for deciding when a test has failed or succeeded.
-- The RPi does not specifically log disconnects, as it would be tedious to implement.
-However, when looking at the round trip time logs, both the RTT itself and the timestamp associated with it can tell when a connection is broken:
-    - My assumption is that a high RTT time indicates that there was an interference when the message was sent, delaying the readings in one or both directions.
-This may not necessarily mean the connection was broken, but could indicate a quick disconnect, not long enough for the timeout and LED to signal it.
-    - The timestamps that differ by more than 5 seconds should indicate a real network failure, where the LED would turn off.
-From testing these disconnects to range from 6 seconds to a full minute before reconnecting.
-It is recommended to wait an extended period of time to ensure that the connection has truly failed, if that's what is believed to be the case.

- ## Troubleshooting
+ ## Troubleshooting and Failsafes
-- When the coordinator is started, the network opens for 255 seconds.
-If the router misses the window, the network may need to be reopened through a coordinator restart.
-- At times, the router may never connect when the network is restarted.
-This is most commonly caused by modifying code and re-flashing.
-If a manual restart of both devices fails, it likely means there is cached data about a previous network, which is now no longer applicable and blocks the new network from forming.
-Running idf.py erase-flash will get rid of the previous network state, and allow a new connection.
-Sometimes an erase is needed on both devices.
-Use the -p tag with a port number to wipe specific devices (Ex: idf.py -p COM5 erase-flash).
+- The coordinator will open its network for 255 seconds on a timer that re-opens when that window expires.
+This is to keep the connection live for development and testing, but is not recommended for deployment.
+- When the coordinator restarts, it creates a new network with different parameters.
+The router will not realize this has happened and cache data on the previous network state.
+This will stop data from being sent back and forth, even though the router LED will stay on.
+There is a timer that will trigger after 30 seconds of not receiving data, which will cause a factory reset on the board, clearing this cache.
+This will allow the router to restart searching for the new network and not sit stuck.
-- It can be helpful to allow the coordinator to fully boot (10 seconds is good enough usually) before starting the router to ensure the network is ready for joining.
+- It can be helpful to allow the coordinator to fully boot (5 seconds is good enough usually) before starting the router to ensure the network is ready for joining.
 - When planning to hook up devices remotely (especially after code modifications), it can be helpful to make the connection at a close range through a computer so the initial setup can be monitored.
 Then the devices can be plugged into remote batteries and moved when the connection is established.
+- For any unforseen error where the Zigbee connection is not made, erasing the flash on one or both devices can help (usually just the router needs this).
+To do this, open an ESP-IDF terminal and run idf.py erase-flash or specify a port using the -p PORT_NAME flag.
+This will clear the cache and other items that may be holding up the devices and allow a clean reconnection.